josmar-crwdstffng/angular/packages/compiler/design/architecture.md

 #### Extension points

-TypeScript supports the following extension points to alter its output.
+TypeScript supports the following extension points to alter the associated output.
 You can,

 1. Modify the TypeScript source it sees (`CompilerHost.getSourceFile`)
 2. Alter the list of transforms (`CustomTransformers`)
 3. Intercept the output before it is written (`WriteFileCallback`)

-It is not recommended to alter the source code as this complicates the managing of source maps, makes it difficult to support incremental parsing, and is not supported by TypeScript's language service plug-in model.
+It is not recommended to alter the source code as this complicates the managing of source maps, makes it difficult to support incremental parsing, and is not supported by the language service plug-in model in TypeScript.

 #### Angular Extensions